Comcast vs. AT&T U-verse

 Price

 Cable companies tend to provide their services at a higher price, especially in markets where there is little or no competition.
 Comcast Triple Play Packages are priced similarly to comparable packages from AT&T U-Verse.
 The difference is that Comcast requires a minimum of a 12 month contract to get their best pricing packages.
-AT&T U-Verse packages have no contracts, and some of them also come with a monetary incentive to switch, so you will not have to renegotiate your prices every 12 months to fend off higher prices.
+AT&T U-Verse packages have no contracts, and some of them also come with a monetary incentive of up to $300 to switch.
+Check out our Guide to U-verse Bundles and Deals to find out more, so you will not have to renegotiate your prices every 12 months to fend off higher prices.
 AT&T may also provide incentives to customers who subscribe to their cellular services.
 Comcast does offer higher internet download speeds with some of their Triple Play packages, but AT&T provides a significantly larger channel lineup than Comcast in some markets.

 Customer Service